Hetvi-Nilesh-Natvarlal/COOL-CAKES-BAKERY-APP/README.md

-COOL CAKES BAKERY APP
+# COOL CAKES BAKERY APP

-This project is an online bakery shop that allows users to search for and purchase various bakery items available at the online shop.
+This project is an **Online Bakery Shop** that allows users to search for and purchase various bakery items available at the online shop.
 The project offers a variety of bakery products that are displayed online in various categories.
 These items can be viewed by the user.
 If the user wishes to purchase a product or products, he or she may do so by adding them to his or her shopping cart.
 An online bakery